The Appalachian Community Gardening and Food Security Project

 These pictures from the field show many of the gardens and participants from the 2010 program.

-These multimedia productions were created by participating families and volunteers during the 2010 growing season.
+Participating families and volunteers created these multimedia productions during the 2010 growing season.

 Second year grant approved

-Mr. DeJoria has generously funded Grow Appalachia for the second year allowing expansion to seven nonprofit partners in fourteen counties of four states.
-Over 250 families will participate this year.
+Mr. DeJoria has generously funded Grow Appalachia for the second year.
+This allows expansion to seven nonprofit partners in fourteen counties of four states.
+Over 250 families will take part this year.